 How to Legally Qualify for Medical Marijuana in Ohio

-To legally use medical marijuana in Ohio, you must first get a recommendation from a doctor authorized to recommend marijuana.
-You must have a legitimate doctor-patient relationship with this doctor.
+To legally use medical marijuana in Ohio, you must first get a recommendation from a doctor authorized to recommend medical cannabis.
 They must confirm that you have one of the conditions recognized in Ohio as being treatable with medical cannabis.
 They must then confirm that the condition is severe and that medical marijuana might help.

 Once you have physician approval from a medical marijuana doctor, you must register with the state of Ohio as a patient.
 You will then receive a card that allows you to legally purchase medical cannabis at approved dispensaries throughout the state.
 There is a yearly fee to be on the registry, and you must see your doctor each year to get your recommendation renewed.